What is Feng Shui?

 different kinds of good fortune and the four inauspicious

-locations that must be strenuously
+locations that must strenuously

 be avoided, you first need to calculate your Kau